-The Hanging Egg Chair, designed by Nanna & Jørgen Ditzel in 1957, and is known for its timeless design characterized by soft feminine elegance and the sturdy rattan material.
+The Hanging Egg Chair, designed by Nanna & Jørgen Ditzel in 1957, is known for its timeless design characterized by soft feminine charm and the sturdy rattan material.

 Combining Warmth & Minimalism, Style & Function

 Unlike many other trendy or eye-catching pieces of furniture that impress aesthetically, but fail in terms of comfort and usability, the hanging egg chair successfully combines form and function.
 Although stylish and modern all Nanna Ditzel’s designs were, above all, sensitive to the requirements of comfort and livability.

 She incorporated the minimalist visual elements that characterized the “Scandinavian-look” of furnishings and architecture of the mid-1950s to 1960s period and combined it with the friendly warmth of rattan.

 The combination of a simple chain suspending a wicker rattan basket artfully sculpted into the iconic egg shape gave rise to the entire “floating chair” movement.
 With a single cushion located within the floating sculpted basket, sitting in it creates a feeling that one is entering a truly personal space.
 It creates privacy and comfort in what some characterize as a seating pod that uses the most naturally ergonomic shape possible — the oval.